How to get a medical cannabis cultivation licence in the UK

 A full government review of the legal status of medical cannabis took place in 2018 and was conducted in two parts.

-Part one was overseen by the then Chief Medical Officer, Professor Dame Sally Davies, who reviewed the existing evidence for the application of cannabis-based medicinal products.
+Part one was overseen by the then Chief Medical Officer, Professor Dame Sally Davies, who reviewed the existing evidence for the application of cannabis-derived medicinal products.
 She concluded that there was

 "sufficient evidence of the therapeutic benefits of medical cannabis products for a range of medical conditions to be able to recommend that the class of medical cannabis be moved out of Schedule 1"